-Pappardelle with artichokes, butter beans, and basil pistou
+Pappardelle with artichokes, butter beans, and pistou

-- 5 ounces pappardelle
+- 5 ounces pappardelle (contains eggs)

-- 1 to 2 shallots
+- 1 or 2 shallots

 - 3 ounces roasted red peppers

 - Fresh flat-leaf parsley

 - Sun Basket pistou (basil - Parmesan - olive oil - garlic - salt)